killercup/scribbles/content/posts/2026-05-08-seqair-bcf.md

 the API surface was larger,
 and adding the streaming encoder made it redundant.
 I had both implementations for a while before deleting the owned path.
-In hindsight I should have committed to streaming earlier and prototyped with real workloads before investing in the owned-record API.
+Clearly, I should have committed to streaming and prototyped with real workloads earlier.

 The phantom type boilerplate is another… choice.
 Every new field type needs a marker enum, an impl block on the key,